-Add (on page 318).
-Click this button to summon the Folder Properties (on page 318) page to add a new folder.
+Add (on page 377).
+Click this button to create a new public folder.
+The Folder Properties (on page 377) page to add a new folder.
 After user/group information is entered into the text boxes and saved, the new folder information appears on the Public Folders page.